Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Abstract

 \section{Abstract}

-Federated learning of causal estimands may greatly improve estimation efficiency by aggregating estimates from multiple study sites, but robustness to extreme estimates is vital for maintaining consistency.
-We develop a federated adaptive causal estimation (FACE) framework to incorporate heterogeneous data from multiple sites to provide treatment effect estimation and inference for a target population of interest.
-Our strategy is communication-efficient and privacy-preserving and allows for flexibility in the specification of the target population.
-Our method accounts for site-level heterogeneity in the distribution of covariates through density ratio weighting.
-To safely aggregate estimates from all sites and avoid negative transfer, we introduce an adaptive procedure of weighing the estimators constructed using data from the target and source populations through a penalized regression on the influence functions, which achieves 1) consistency and 2) optimal efficiency.
-We illustrate FACE by conducting a comparative effectiveness study of BNT162b2 (Pfizer) and mRNA-1273 (Moderna) vaccines on COVID-19 outcomes in U.S. veterans using electronic health records from five VA sites.
+Federated learning of causal estimands may greatly improve estimation efficiency by leveraging data from multiple study sites, but robustness to heterogeneity and model misspecifications is vital for ensuring validity.
+We develop a Federated Adaptive Causal Estimation (FACE) framework to incorporate heterogeneous data from multiple sites to provide treatment effect estimation and inference for a flexibly specified target population of interest.
+FACE accounts for site-level heterogeneity in the distribution of covariates through density ratio weighting.
+To safely incorporate source sites and avoid negative transfer, we introduce an adaptive weighting procedure via a penalized regression, which achieves both consistency and optimal efficiency.
+Our strategy is communication-efficient and privacy-preserving, allowing participating sites to share summary statistics only once with other sites.
+We conduct both theoretical and numerical evaluations of FACE and apply it to conduct a comparative effectiveness study of BNT162b2 (Pfizer) and mRNA-1273 (Moderna) vaccines on COVID-19 outcomes in U.S. veterans using electronic health records from five VA regional sites.
+We show that compared to traditional methods, FACE meaningfully increases the precision of treatment effect estimates, with reductions in standard errors ranging from $26\%$ to $67\%$.